Amarchandolu/-WETHERE-FORCAST-COD4451/README.md

 appropriate weather icon URL (which is omitted in the provided code).
 • $('#weather-info').fadeIn(): Fades in the element with the id weather-info, presumably displaying it on the webpage.

-The final output of the code using HTML, CSS and JavaScript is shown above.
-**Rationale: **
+**Rationale:**
 The program utilizes the HTML code for providing the structure for the webpage, CSS Code provides the decoration for the web page for looking more attractive and JavaScript code provides the functionality for the web page so that it works effectively.
-**Conclusion: **
+**Conclusion:**
 In conclusion, the task assigned to Chandolu Sai amareshwar during the CodeTech IT solutions internship program involved writing a code using Web technologies to provide a webpage for Weather Forecast APP.
 The implemented solution successfully accomplishes this task using HTML, CSS and JavaScript.
 This documentation provides insights into implementation details, code explanation, and rationale behind the chosen approach.
 Chandolu Sai amareshwar with Intern ID COD4451, has effectively completed this task as part of the internship program.
 This concludes the documentation for the task “Weather Forecast APP” assigned during the CodeTech IT Solutions internship program.